Judge wants plan to protect humpback whales from fishery

 About 150 commercial fishing vessels use traps to capture sablefish in waters off California, Oregon and Washington.

-U.S. District Court Judge James Donato found inadequate the agency’s reasoning that it didn’t have enough money to develop take-reduction plans for all species that need them.
+Judge James Donato, of the Northern District of California, found inadequate the agency’s reasoning that it didn’t have enough money to develop take-reduction plans for all species that need them.
 The judge said insufficient funds may absolve the government from meeting all deadlines for such plans, but the agency “cannot indefinitely delay” creating them.

-Donato ordered the parties back in court next month to discuss the next steps.
+Donato ordered the parties back in court next month to discuss next steps.

 Michael Milstein, a spokesperson for the agency, said officials are reviewing the decision and didn’t have further comment at this time.

+The Center for Biological Diversity, an environmental organization that sued the fisheries service over the issue last year, welcomed the ruling.

+“This is a clear win for endangered humpback whales, who face enough deadly threats in the water already,” Kristen Monsell, the center’s oceans legal director, said in a statement.

-Donato’s ruling responds to a lawsuit filed last year by the Center for Biological Diversity, a major environmentalist organization.
-The complaint said humpback whales can die of starvation or infection when they become entangled in sablefish pot gear.
+The lawsuit said humpback whales can die of starvation or infection when they become entangled in sablefish pot gear.

 Fishing lines can wrap around a whale, sometimes anchoring the whale in place, which can drown or severely injure it, the lawsuit said.
 Whales can also swim away, dragging the gear behind.
 In such cases, fishing line can dig into the whale’s body and drain its energy.